pschool-in/curriculum/content/grammar/new-topics/adverbs-5.md

 # Objective

 To understand what is adverb of frequency and to be able to identify and use it in sentences.

 # Grade-5

-## Adverb of Frequency

-Adverb of frequency tells us;
-1. how many times an action has occurred in the past.
-2. how many times does it occur in the present.
-3. how many times will it occur in the future.

-Examples are sometimes, usually, always, generally, seldom, rarely, often, ever, weekly, monthly, etc.
-1. Rashi *never* plays cricket.
-2. Amir visits his grandparents *weekly*.
-3. She *sometimes* teaches younger kids.
-4. We should brush our teeth *twice*.

 ### Activities

 #### Select the Adverb (label)

 Tap on the adverb of frequency in the below sentences. (title)

 ```
 *Sometimes*, the school take the kids to the zoo.
 Ayushi is *usually* very rude.